 Withdrawing Your Application

 You may withdraw your application if it does not yet have a Verified status (note: if you have already submitted your application, we cannot issue any refunds).
-If you want to withdraw a verified application, contact the program directly.
+If you want to withdraw a Verified status application, contact the program directly, as they may already have processed your application.

-To withdraw your non-verified application from all programs:
+To withdraw your non-Verified status application from all programs:

 Email customer service at firstname.lastname@example.org with your full name, CAS ID, and the following statement (note: withdrawal requests must be received via email—requests are not accepted via telephone or chat):

-To withdraw your non-verified application from specific programs:
+To withdraw your non-Verified status application from specific programs:

 Contact your programs directly to inform them that you would like to withdraw your application.